 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God - 2 Corinthians 5:21

 Brittany West Day is a native of Douglasville, GA and grew up in the gymnastics and cheer world.
 She started gymnastics when she was only two and eventually competed nationally, earning a variety of awards along the way.
 In middle school, Brittany successfully tried out for the cheer team.
 She cheered throughout high school and was Georgia's Cheerleader of the Year in 2001.
 Brittany went on to cheer at the University of West Georgia.
 She holds a Bachelor's degree in management and a minor in marketing.

-Cheer and gymnastics took a back burner for a few years when she began having children as she devoted her time to her husband, Bramblett, and their two children.
-Her son Bram plays football for the Cowboys and is a senior this year.
+Cheer and gymnastics took a back seat for a few years when she began having children as she devoted her time to her husband, Bramblett, and their two children.
+Her kids are older now and Bram plays football for the Cowboys and is a senior this year.
 Rachael Grace, her daughter, is a sophomore and cheers for the Cowboys.
-Brittany loves to cook in her spare timeand serves kindness and sweet tea plentifully.
+Brittany loves to cook in her spare time and serves food, kindness, and sweet tea plentifully!

 Brittany brings over 20 years of coaching experience.
 Her passion for encouraging teenagers shines through as she works with the Freedom Cowboys Cheer teams.
 She is a gifted cheer coach and, since joining the coaching staff in 2021, has challenged the cheer team to grow in character and skill.
 Brittany enjoys serving the homeschool community in this capacity and looks forward to continuing with the Freedom Cowboys!

 They who wait for the Lord shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint. ~~Isiah 40:31